 The University Senate shall have three types of committees.

-Standing committees of the Senate responsible only to that body;
+Standing committees of the Senate responsible only to that body;*

 Special committees (hereafter referred to as ad hoc committees); and

 Advisory committees responsible in an advisory capacity to the President and/or other administrative officers and to the Senate.